For those of us with oily skin, we know the drill.

 People with oily skin should look for moisturizers for acne that are non-comedogenic or oil-free.
 Water-based moisturizers are also a good option for people with oily skin.

 Avoid ingredients like shea butter, cocoa butter or Vaseline, as these products can be too occlusive for people with oily skin.

 There are a number of different ingredients that benefit oily skin and they can come in a variety of forms, from cleansers and gels, to creams, masks and more.

 When reading the active ingredients on the back of a product, here is what you should be looking out for:

-Salicylic acid is the only beta-hydroxy acid that is used in dermatological practice.
+Salicylic acid is the only beta-hydroxy acid used in dermatological settings.
 Salicylic acid is lipophilic, which means that it is attracted to oils and fatty acids.

 The acid will help remove dead skin cells and excess oil from the skin and pores, leaving your face primed and ready for the next step in your skincare routine.